benburrill/halt_is_defeat/README.rst

 ensure a return path that will never reach defeat.
 This invariant is what allows ``try`` blocks and speculation to be used in a modular and consistent way, so these may only be used within you-functions.
+To maintain this, you-functions can *only* be called directly from within other you-functions (and not within ``try`` blocks since those represent a code path that could lead to defeat).

 Defeat functions (prefixed by ``!``) can cause defeat.
 They may call other defeat functions, just as you can in a ``try`` block.
 However,